 - what if you dont pay back loan taken life insurance policy

-- should i withdraw money from whole life policy to pay debt
+- should you borrow from your whole life insurance policy to pay off high % credit debt

 - should i take a loan on my whole life insurance policy